 Check Own Changes (0028) can be used to check the ownership of a Transport Form during approval / import.
 If the current user is the owner of any of the transports being analysed and they are not allowed to approve their own changes a message can be output to report this to the user and prevent approval / import of their own changes.
-If the current user is not the owner of any of the transports being analysed and they are only allowed to approve their own changes a message can be output to report this to the user and prevent approval / import of their own changes.
+If the current user is not the owner of any of the transports being analysed and they are only allowed to approve their own changes a message can be amessage can be output to report this to the user and prevent the user and they are only allowed to approve their own changes a message can be output to report this to the user and prevent approval / import of their own changes.